 Your Student Record

 As part of your first registration, you create your student record.
-You must provide your full legal name, date of birth, gender, native language, email address, postal mailing address, and emergency contact information.
+You must provide your full legal name, date of birth, legal sex, native language, email address, postal mailing address, and emergency contact information.
 You are responsible for the accuracy of all biographical and contact information that you provide or another person provides on your behalf, both online and on all paper forms and applications.
 Honesty in all communications, including self-representation, is a requirement of student enrollment.
+The Registrar has the right to cancel a student’s registration, at any point in term, upon discovery of inaccurate biographical or contact information.
 Submission of fraudulent information is subject to review by the Administrative Board and may be grounds for disciplinary action.

 Your Biographical Information

 The name you provide when registering must match exactly the full legal name printed on your passport or other government-issued photo identification.
 Your Harvard ID card cannot be issued if the name in the Summer School system is different from the name on your government-issued photo ID.
-Please check that your name and biographical information are correct in online services.
-To report a legal name change, a birth date or Social Security number correction, or changes to gender or other biographical information, you must submit a biographical information changes form to the Registrar’s Office with acceptable documentation, as described on the form.
+Please check that your name and biographical information are correct in MyDCE.
+To report a legal name change, a birth date or Social Security number correction, or changes to legal sex or other biographical information, you must submit a Biographical and Contact Information Changes Form to the Registrar’s Office with acceptable documentation, as described on the form.

 Your Contact Information